|Date of Report: Wednesday, 1st May 2019|

 |Name: Peter Arderne

-This club which was one of the more successful in the past is battling to keep going.
 The club still has very good waters and a production unit which produces trout for its dams.
+Currently the club is battling to keep going but the owner of the property is revamping the buildings and improving the dams.
 Anton Henning, the new chairman, who is without a doubt well qualified for the job has our best wishes for success.
 Anton may be contacted at 082 6136519 or email@example.com

 According to the club chairman Werner Wessels the Sabie is flowing well for this time of year after the good rains of early April and good catches have been recorded.
 The club also has access to a very attractive stretch of the Blyde above Pilgrims Rest and if anyone wishes to fish this section they should contact Werner.

 As in the case of the Sabie River visitors should get day tickets at R150 from Werner Wessels at 083 6771307 or firstname.lastname@example.org